Sinha5714/humanitas_django_pp4/README.md

 13. As a Site User I can be able to edit and update my profile so that I can change details whenever I want
 14. As a Site User I can be able to delete my profile so that I can be sure my data is save when I don't want to use website anymore
 15. As a Site User I can book an appointment so that I can communicate with the site owner
+16. As a Site User I can view my bookings so that I can easily check for my bookings
-16. As a Site User I can edit my appointment so that I can get flexibility in booking
+17. As a Site User I can edit my appointment so that I can get flexibility in booking
-17. As a Site User I can delete my appointment so that I can have decide if I want to cancel the appointment
+18. As a Site User I can delete my appointment so that I can have decide if I want to cancel the appointment
-18. As a Site User I can view my bookings so that I can easily check for my bookings

 ### Site Owner Stories

 19. As a Site Owner I want to restrict access to sections of an app to unauthenticated users so that basic standards of data protection are met
 20. As a Site Owner I would like that authenticated users have full access to web app and its functionality
 21. As a Site Owner I would like that each data entry is validated before stored in database
-22. As a Site Owner I would like that users an leave a message via contact form
+22. As a Site Owner I would like that users can leave a message via contact form
-23. As a Site Owner I would like that users have more than one way of comunicating with team or myself
-24. As a Site Owner I would like that each authenticated user gets prompt messages when performing CRUD(Create,Read,Update,Delete) operations when using web app.
+23. As a Site Owner I would like that each authenticated user gets prompt messages when performing CRUD(Create,Read,Update,Delete) operations when using web app.
-25. As a Site Owner I would like that user can not book an appointment which is already booked
+24. As a Site Owner I would like that user can not book an appointment which is already booked

 ## Design